What is neem oil?

 People can be exposed to chemicals by ingesting them, breathing them in, or through skin and eye contact.
 Since neem oil is used on a variety of crops, people are mainly exposed to neem oil through their diet.
 People who apply neem oil may also be exposed if they inhale the mist or dust, let the product touch their skin, or fail to wash their hands before eating or smoking; however, the label includes directions for keeping exposure low.
 For example, the label might require applicators to wear protective clothing.

 What are some signs and symptoms from a brief exposure to neem oil?

 Neem oil can be slightly irritating to the eyes and skin.
-Azadirachtin, a main component of neem oil, can be very irritating to the skin and stomach.
+A main component of neem oil can be very irritating to the skin and stomach.
 The remaining portion of neem oil is made of fatty acids, essential oils and other substances that are commonly eaten in a normal diet.
 These substances are generally recognized as safe (GRAS) by the United States Food and Drug Administration.